NovaCat35/memory-cards/README.md

 ## Challenges
 This project was all about putting together a full game experience while utilizing everything I have learned so far with hooks, contexts, managing components, and using data from external API on React.

 Somewhere along the project, I learned the hard lesson of uploading large files all at once.
-After several attempts and mishaps with github's LFS, I was finally able to push up a smaller gif file.
-Lesson learned, stick to atomic commits with file uploads from now on.
+After several attempts and mishaps with github's LFS, I was finally able to save all my commit history and free up LFS quota by deleting and recreating a new repo after cloning all the old repos info.
+Lesson learned, stick to atomic commits with file uploads from now on and be careful with LFS.

 Planning:
 MEMORY CARD